Appleseed/learn/docs/portal/builder/index.rst

 Adding Modules
 --------------

-* Add a module you created (as the sample shows in `Developer Guide <http://learn.appleseedapp.net/en/latest/docs/Portal/developer/>`_ . )
+* Add a module you created (as the sample shows in the `Module Developer Guide <http://learn.appleseedapp.net/en/latest/docs/portal/developer/>`_).

     .. image:: ../images/Builder-Edit-Page2.jpg